 The Project: The project activity generates electricity through natural water current of the Kemphole river stream.
 It falls under the category “run of river” which emphasises the fact that the project does not store water as in the case of a huge dam i.e.; there is no construction of a huge conventional dam for the purpose of generating hydro electricity and only a raised weir for water diversion structure is built for the purpose of harnessing the perennial flows available in the river.

-Being sensitive to environment, IPCPL ensures that environmental and social due diligence is conducted before embarking upon any new venture.
-The company also envisages developing expertise and processes to comply with environmental legislation for commissioning of projects.
+IPCPL ensures that environmental and social due diligence is conducted before embarking upon any new venture.
+The company also envisages developing expertise and processes to comply with environmental legislation for projects commissioning.

 Technology: The project uses three horizontal Francis turbines of 6 MW capacity each coupled with horizontal 3 phase, 50 Hz, 500 rpm synchronous generators are used.
 The gross head available for the project is 68 meter.
-The three (6MW) Hydro turbine generators uses natural flow of water to generate clean electricity.
-The project activity at the time of its construction used many technological and structural innovations like utilization of automatic thrash rack cleaning system.
-This was solely done for the purpose of keeping the trash rack openings free of floating debris and, in the process ensuring the safety of the staff manning the trash cleaning operation.
+The three hydro turbine generators (6MW) uses natural flow of water to generate clean electricity.
+At the time of its construction, the project activity used many technological and structural innovations like automatic thrash rack cleaning systems.
+This was done with the only purpose of keeping the trash rack openings free of floating debris and, in the process, ensuring the safety of the staff managing the trash cleaning operation.

-Location: The project is located in Heggadde village of Hassan District, Karnataka State of India.
-The nearest human settlement is 10 kmsfrom the site.
+Location: The project is located in Heggadde, a village of Hassan District, in the state of Karnataka, India.
+The nearest human settlement is 10 km from the site.
 The entire region is mostly dependent of farming for its survival.
 The project has not acquired any farming land for its construction.
 The whole project is constructed in an area of mere 4.95hectares.

-Sustainable Development: The project is also helping in sustainable development of the region by narrowing the power deficit, employing local villagers, improving infrastructure and in-turn adding to economic well-being.
+Sustainable Development: The project is also helping in the sustainable development of the region by narrowing the power deficit, employing local villagers, improving infrastructure and in-turn adding economic well-being.

 It has been instrumental in the development of infrastructure and rising employment in the surrounding villages.
 During construction, the project had employed majority of manpower from the local villages (numbering as much as 150personnel for a period of 3 years).
 During its operation the project has been employing a total of 51 personnel among which 45are from the surrounding villages, of which all are trained by IPCPL itself.